 Start you day at the Grand Palace

 Food stalls along the street on your way to Wat Pho offer a wide range of snacks and local dishes.
-Go for a fresh fruit smoothie and the Roti pancake.
-It’s 10 times better that the one you eat at home.
+Go for a fresh fruit smoothie and the Roti pancakes.
+They are much more delicious that those you eat at home.

 Visit the Wat Pho and its Golden Buddha statue

 Walk for about 10 minutes and visit the Wat Pho, Temple of the Reclining Buddha.
-It’s famous for its reclining Buddha statue, as well as the long line of the Golden Buddha statues.
-The reclining Buddha statue illustrates Buddha entering nirvana and it is a remarkable 46 m long and 15 m high.
+It’s famous for its reclining Buddha statue, and the long line of the Golden Buddha statues.
+The Reclining Buddha statue illustrates Buddha entering nirvana and it is a remarkable 46 m long and 15 m high.

 Cross the river and visit Wat Arun